 Going through a divorce in New York is a significant legal and emotional process.
 Whether you are considering filing or have already been served with papers, understanding how divorce works in New York State can help you make informed decisions and protect your interests.
-This guide covers the key aspects of the process as it stands in 2026.
+The choices you make in the first few months, what to file, where to file, what to disclose, what to preserve, often shape the entire outcome.
+This guide covers the key aspects of the process as it stands in 2026 and walks through the practical issues that come up at each stage.

 Grounds for Divorce in New York

 New York recognizes both no-fault and fault-based grounds for divorce.
-The overwhelming majority of divorces filed today use the no-fault ground, which requires only that the relationship has been "irretrievably broken" for at least six months.
-This means neither spouse needs to prove wrongdoing—just that the marriage has broken down beyond repair.
+The overwhelming majority of divorces filed today use the no-fault ground, which requires only that the relationship has been irretrievably broken for at least six months.
+This means neither spouse needs to prove wrongdoing, only that the marriage has broken down beyond repair.
+The no-fault ground is satisfied by a sworn statement, and the other spouse's denial of the breakdown is generally not a defense.

 Fault-based grounds still exist under New York law and include cruel and inhuman treatment, abandonment for one or more years, imprisonment for three or more consecutive years, and adultery.
-While fault-based grounds are rarely used, they may be relevant in certain cases—for example, where one spouse's misconduct affects the equitable distribution of assets or custody determinations.
+While fault-based grounds are rarely used, they may be relevant in certain cases, for example, where one spouse's misconduct affects the equitable distribution of assets or custody determinations.
+Pursuing a fault-based divorce typically lengthens the process, increases discovery, and adds emotional intensity, so most matrimonial attorneys recommend the no-fault path even when fault could be established.

 Residency Requirements

 To file for divorce in New York, at least one spouse must meet a residency requirement.
-The most commonly used bases are: the marriage took place in New York and either spouse has been a resident for at least one year, the couple lived together in New York as married spouses and either party has been a resident for at least one year, or the grounds for divorce occurred in New York and either spouse has been a resident for at least one year.
+The most commonly used bases are: the marriage took place in New York and either spouse has been a resident for at least one year; the couple lived together in New York as married spouses and either party has been a resident for at least one year; or the grounds for divorce occurred in New York and either spouse has been a resident for at least one year.
 Alternatively, either spouse has been a continuous resident of New York for at least two years before filing, regardless of where the marriage took place or where the grounds arose.
+Spouses who have recently relocated to New York, or who are considering moving out of New York, should confirm with counsel which forum has jurisdiction before filing.

 The Divorce Process Step by Step